Welcome to my page ...

 Those are the types of stories that drew me to journalism in the first place.
 I aim to chronicle how our decisions affect the people around us.
 If we all weighed the human toll of our actions, this world would be a far more pleasant place.

-Note: Patreon proceeds are split among Amber, her Accused reporting partner Amanda Rossmann, engineer Paul Didion and the Enquirer newsroom general fund.
+Note: Patreon proceeds are split among Amber, her Accused reporting partner Amanda Rossmann, engineer Phil Didion and the Enquirer newsroom general fund.

 News & musings from a multitasker